Gigachads-Inc/vigilant-potato/README.md

 # vigilant-potato
 Messaging app based on React, Nest.js web framework and Socket IO.
-Charged with the prompt palette :zap:
+Charged with the command palette :zap: